 As part of the curriculum, the children have the opportunity to visit sites of interest and culture such as the Juraparc, the Art and History Museum, the Natural History Museum, local caves, specific exhibitions, French theatres or the River Allondon.

 At the beginning of each academic year, Year 5 go to Les Gets to study nature in a mountain area, while Year 6 go to St Luc to visit the Roman Amphitheatre and walk on the Planetary Path.
 These trips take place at the beginning of the year in order to encourage children and their teachers to get to know each other and learn to work together as a team.

 Every year in June, we hold an Activity Week to celebrate the children’s achievements and friendships, and to further develop independence and confidence.
-All the children from Year 2 upwards enjoy a residential trip (3 to 5 days long) with their teachers and teaching assistants, either in Switzerland at locations such as Hermance, Kandersteg, la Tsoumaz or Torgon, or in France at Prénovel or Arles.
+All the children from Year 2 upwards enjoy a residential trip (3 to 5 days long) with their teachers and teaching assistants, either in Switzerland (Kandersteg, la Tsoumaz, Torgon, Saanen) or in France (Prénovel, Arles, Yvoire).